drewk2021/fastatocsv/README.md

+# fastatocsv

-fastatocsvconverter is a python package that allows for manipulation of fasta files into csv formats.
+fastatocsv is a python package that allows for manipulation of fasta files into csv formats.
-You can access it at https://pypi.org/project/fastatoscsvconverter/.
+You can access it at (https://pypi.org/project/fastatoscsvconverter/).

-Ex run:
+## Installation
+Use ***'pip install fastatocsv'*** to install the package locally.

+### Example
+'''
->> import fastatocsvconverter
+import fastatocsv
->> fastatocsvconverter.converter.convert("pathtoyourfasta.fasta","new.csv")
+fastatocsv.converter.convert("pathtoyourfasta.fasta","new.csv")
+'''